TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/README.md

 <img width="706" alt="Screen Shot 2023-03-25 at 5 01 09 PM" src="https://user-images.githubusercontent.com/89117508/227744396-6d9c98f5-2054-436e-b96e-bad161ee7e9d.png">

-CIDEr scores on image captioning for the Crossmodal-3600 benchmark, covering seven diverse languages (English, French, Hindi, Hebrew, Romanian, Thai, and Chinese), as well as the average of the 35 languages covered by the benchmark
+CIDEr scores on image captioning for the Crossmodal-3600 benchmark(multilingual), covering seven diverse languages (English, French, Hindi, Hebrew, Romanian, Thai, and Chinese), as well as the average of the 35 languages covered by the benchmark

 ### Visual Question Answering(VQAv2, OKVQA, TextVQA, VizWiz-QA)

-all of the VQA results reported in this paper are performed in the open-vocabulary setting using the 250k mT5 vocabulary.
+All of the VQA results reported in this paper are performed in the open-vocabulary setting.
 Most prior works use the VQA-as-classification setting, where a best answer among a predefined set (usually of size 3k) needs to be selected.
-Note that the VQA-as-open-generation setting is challenging because: (1) The generated text is directly compared to the desired answer and only an exact match is counted as accurate.
-(2) The PaLI vocabulary covers 100+ languages and is significantly larger than both those used in the classification setting, and those used by previous single-language open-generation models
+Note that the VQA-as-open-generation setting is challenging because the generated text is directly compared to the desired answer and only an exact match is counted as accurate.

 <img width="654" alt="Screen Shot 2023-03-25 at 5 17 34 PM" src="https://user-images.githubusercontent.com/89117508/227744961-637b693e-7e90-423d-a421-ffd06fedabfb.png">

-VQA Accuracy results on VQAv2, OKVQA, TextVQA, and VizWiz-QA.
 PaLI models are evaluated in the open-vocabulary generation setting, and still outperform previous models that use closed-vocabulary classification evaluations (SimVLM, CoCa, BEiT3, OFA).
+Numbers shown in gray are from models using closed-vocabulary classification.
 Mia (with “†”) is the winning model of TextVQA Challenge 2021.
-Numbers shown in gray are from models using closed-vocabulary classification.
 OKVQA is the benchmark that requires external knowledge to answer its questions, that is, knowledge that is not directly present in the image input, and instead needs to be indirectly inferred by the model.
 Therefore, the results from Flamingo and PaLI-17B suggest that leveraging external knowledge does not necessarily require specific training, and instead can be achieved with generic large-capacity models trained on large amounts of data.

 ### Language-understanding Capabilities